 Parents and kids are back to morning routines and nightly homework.
-Yet for many, the school year brings another obstacle.
-Sharing classroom supplies, close contact on the playground and seasonal viruses lead to illnesses and injuries.
+Yet for many, the school year can come with unwelcome health issues.
+Shared classroom supplies, seasonal viruses and close contact on the playground can lead to illnesses, injuries and other conditions.

-Libby Mims, M.D., pediatrician with Norton Children’s Medical Associates – Shepherdsville, highlighted several common reasons for school-related doctor’s visits:
+Libby W. Mims, M.D., pediatrician with Norton Children’s Medical Associates – Shepherdsville, highlights several common reasons for school-related doctor’s visits.

 Pinkeye appears as redness in one or both eyes, and is often accompanied by drainage, discharge and itchiness.